eric-yates/Scraper-Data-Science-Skills/README.md

 pip install nltk
 ```

 And so forth until all the prerequisites have been installed.
-Spell each prerequisite exactly as listed in the prerequisites section.
+Spell each prerequisite exactly as listed in the prerequisites section with the same capitalization.

 ### Usage